 Josh Simons is a Graduate Fellow at the Edmond J. Safra Centre for Ethics and Affiliate at the Berkman Klein Centre for Internet at Society, at Harvard Univeristy.

 Josh’s research explores the politics and ethics of machine learning.
 His dissertation argues that machine learning is political.
-In the context of social inequality encoded in vast data sets, machine learning requires choices to be made, from which some win and some lose, and which will shape the distribution of power over time.
+In the context of social inequality encoded in vast data sets, machine learning requires choices to be made, from which some win and some lose, and which shape the distribution of power over time.
 The dissertation explores what follows from recognising the political character of machine learning.
-It uses machine learning to explore familiar problems in politics, about discrimination and fairness, justice and justification, and even the scope of politics.
+It uses machine learning to explore familiar problems in political theory and law about discrimination and fairness, justice and justification, and even the scope of democratic politics.

-Josh has always been interested in progressive politics and ideas.
-He wrote about the history and idea of British identity, an identity which has come under sustained pressure in British politics.
-He was previously worked on defence and economic policy, as a Policy Advisor for the Labour Party, and on housing policy for the Institute for Public Policy Research, both in the UK.
+Josh is actively engaged in progressive politics.
+He has written about the British Constitution after Brexit, the history and idea of British identity, technology and politics, and economic trust, and previously worked as a Policy Advisor for the Labour Party and on housing policy for the Institute for Public Policy Research in the UK.

-Josh did his undergraduate degree in Social and Political Sciences in Cambridge, UK, graduating top of his year with a starred double first.
+Josh graduated in Social and Political Sciences from Cambridge University, graduating top of his year with a starred double first.